 Does Florida classify emotional abuse of children as child abuse?
 Yes, Florida considers emotional abuse to be child abuse.

 What Is Child Abuse in Florida?

-Any purposeful or threatening behavior toward children under the age of majority that has the potential to cause them bodily; psychological, emotional, or sexual harm is considered child abuse in the state of Florida.
+Any purposeful or threatening behavior toward children under the age of majority that has the potential to cause them bodily, psychological, emotional, or sexual harm is considered child abuse in Florida.
 Any of these ways could cause the young individual considerable impairment.
 In this state, neglect qualifies as child abuse and can result in the same kinds of harm to the young person.
 Instead of penalizing the child for errors, discipline attempts by the parent may become abusive; if they end up hurting the youngster more severely.

 Related Articles: Cycle of Emotional Abuse in a Relationship and How to Break It